 The following allowances may be made for factors affecting the unum quid.
 While there may be cases where more than one allowance is appropriate, care should be taken that the aggregated allowances are not excessive.
 The total should not normally exceed + or -10.0%.
-Any aggregate allowances in excess of + or -10% should be referred to your Divisional Valuer.
+Any aggregate allowances in excess of + or -10% should be referred to the Industrial Working Group.